- What are the requirements for naturalization?

 Q: Do I have to meet the residency requirements of naturalization by the time I file the application for naturalization?

-A: No. You can file the naturalization application up to two months prior to the time you will meet the residency requirements.
+A: No. You can file the naturalization application within three months prior to the time you will meet the residency requirements.

 Q: If I travel abroad frequently and have been away from the U.S. on a regular basis, assuming I am otherwise qualified, will I be able to obtain citizenship through naturalization?

 A: It depends on the length of your absences.
-Absences of six months or more break continuity of residence required for naturalization.
+Absences of six months or more generally break the continuity of residence required for naturalization.
+You may rebut the presumption that a break of the continuity of residence has occurred if the absence was more than 6 months but less than one year.
+For information about what evidence should be shown for this rebuttal, please consult our Requirements article.
 In other words, if you leave the U.S. for more than six months, you are not considered to be residing in the U.S. on a continuous basis for the amount of time after six months you spend abroad.
 Steps can be taken to avoid breaking continuity in some circumstances in which a person spends more than six months abroad.
 Also keep in mind that there is a physical presence requirement of eighteen or thirty months, depending on if you are married to a U.S. citizen, and if your time spent in the U.S. cumulatively in the last five years does not add up to the time required, then in most cases, you will not qualify for naturalization.

-Q: I am not married to a U.S. citizen, and at one time in the past five years, I had been abroad for eight months.
-What is the consequence for naturalization?
+I am not married to a U.S. citizen, and at one point in the past five years, I had been abroad for eight months.
+What are the consequences for naturalization?

 A: Yes.
 If you are married to a U.S. citizen, then your residency requirements are relaxed.
 Instead of having to reside in the U.S. continuously for five years and physically for thirty months, you only have to reside in the U.S. continuously for three years and physically for eighteen months.